suyash144/sherpa-technical-task-base/README.md

-Sherpa Technical Task
+# Sherpa Technical Task

-📌 Context
+## 📌 Context

 At Sherpa, we build AI-enabled software for management consulting and professional services firms.
 Our applications frequently process complex, unstructured data from documents such as PDFs, Word files, and presentations.
 Our solutions must be secure, scalable, and tailored for enterprise-grade reliability.

 You’ve been provided with a fully-functional MVP—a chatbot integrated with Retrieval-Augmented Generation (RAG)—built using FastAPI (Python backend) and React (TypeScript frontend).

+> Note: We have provided an optional set of ~20 complex consulting documents for you to test the vector store with.
+If you would like to change this, or add new documents of different modalities, you are more than welcome to.

-Your task is to enhance this chatbot by extending its functionality, performance, or user experience.
+Your have 4 hours to enhance this chatbot by extending its functionality, performance, or user experience.

 ---

-🚩 Objective
+## 🚩 Objective

 Your goal is to demonstrate your applied AI and engineering skills by making meaningful improvements to the provided MVP.
 You can choose to focus deeply on a single enhancement or implement several lighter improvements across multiple areas, depending on your interests and strengths.